Sussex Border Path

 The Sussex Border Path is a long-distance footpath around the borders of Sussex, a historic county and former medieval kingdom in southern England.
 The main path is 150 mi long and stays close to Sussex's borders with Hampshire, Surrey and Kent, connecting Thorney Island to Rye.
 There is also an additional 33 mi spur known as the Mid Sussex Link, which links East Grinstead with Fishersgate and Mile Oak on the western boundary of the city of Brighton and Hove.

-The Sussex Border Path is not a National Trail, but when the England Coast Path National Trail is completed, its Sussex stretch will in combination with the Border Path make a route allowing a complete walk around the county.
+The Sussex Border Path is not a National Trail, but since the Sussex stretch of the England Coast Path National Trail was completed in February 2026, the combination of these two paths (known as the Sussex Lap) has formed a route allowing a complete walk around the county.

 History

 The path was first devised and published in 1983 by Ben Perkins and Aeneas Macintosh.
 The footpath uses existing rights of way to follow the Sussex county border and is waymarked.
 It is managed by volunteer teams from the Sussex area of the Ramblers.
 The path is waymarked with signs showing a martlet, the heraldic bird found on the Sussex flag and heraldic shield.

 Sussex's external boundaries probably crystallised around the 6th and 7th centuries.
 To the west, Bede describes the boundary with the Kingdom of Wessex as being opposite the Isle of Wight, and which later fell on the River Ems.
 To the east at Romney Marsh and the River Limen (now called the River Rother or Kent Ditch), Sussex shared a border with the Kingdom of Kent.
 North of the Forest Ridge in the Wealden forest lay the sub-kingdom of Surrey, which became a frontier area disputed by various kingdoms until it later became part of Wessex.

 In 1974 the area of Sussex was divided into two ceremonial counties, East and West Sussex, and Sussex continues to formally exist as a historic county.
 The Mid Sussex Link follows the boundary between the current ceremonial counties of East and West Sussex.